For Health and Human Service Providers

-NCTTP is a U.S.-based network of programs that advances the knowledge, technical capacities and resources devoted to the care of torture survivors living in the United States.
+The NCTTP is a U.S.-based network of programs that advances the knowledge, technical capacities and resources devoted to the care of torture survivors living in the United States.
 The consortium acts collectively to prevent torture worldwide.
+Learn more at the NCTTP site.

-The IRCT is the umbrella for more than 140 independent torture rehabilitation organizations in over 70 countries.
+The IRCT is the umbrella organization and global network of civil society organizations and experts who support torture survivors in more than 70 countries.
 The organization provides rehabilitation services to torture survivors, promotes justice for survivors and raises awareness on the issue of torture among policy-makers and citizens.
+Learn more at the IRCT site.

 The Istanbul Protocol